We believe that the best place to engage students in their education is in the classroom.

 All classroom spaces will meet social distancing requirements.
 Each classroom may enroll up to 8 students in PK3, 10 students in PK4 and Kindergarten, and 11 students in grades 1-5.

-In order to prioritize safety and maintain consistent cohorts, DCPS will not offer before- or after-school (DCPS-led OSTP or partner-led) programming when students begin to return to PK-5 classrooms on November 9.
+In order to prioritize safety and maintain consistent cohorts, DCPS will not offer before- or after-school (DCPS-led OSTP or partner-led) programming when students begin to return to PK-5 classrooms.

 1. In-Person Learning Classrooms